locationtech/geotrellis/docs/tutorials/reading-geoTiffs.md

 cropping it.
 In addition, crashes may occur depending on the size of the file.

 ##### Reading in Small Files
-Smaller files are GeoTiffs that can be read in full with the normal reader without crashing the process.
+Smaller files are GeoTiffs that are less than or equal to 4GB in isze.
 The way to best utilize the reader for these kinds of files differs from larger ones.

 To gain optimum performance, the principle to follow is: **the smaller the area selected, the faster the reading will be**.
 What the exact performance increase will be depends on the bandtype of the file.
 The general pattern is that the larger the datatype is, quicker it will be at reading.
 Thus, a Float64 GeoTiff will be loaded at a faster rate than a UByte
 GeoTiff.
 There is one caveat to this rule, though.
 Bit bandtype is the smallest of all the bandtypes, yet it can be read in at speed that is similar to Float32.

-For these files, 90% is the cut off for all band and storage types.
+For these files, 90% of the file is the cut off for all band and storage types.
 Anything more may cause performance declines.

 ##### Reading in Large Files
 Whereas small files could be read in full using the reader, larger files cannot as they will crash whatever process you're